TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilBest-practice/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This table shows various best-practice recommendations for localized websites when using TemplaVoilà.
-The assumption is that the “Bound” paradigm is used.
+The assumption is that the "Bound" paradigm is used.

 .. ### BEGIN~OF~TABLE ###